hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 4. **GPU**
 5. **Kokkos**

-Specialized codes contained in these packages help LAMMPS to perform well on modern HPC platforms which could have different hardware partitions.
-Therefore, the very next question that arises that what are these hardwares that are supported by these packages?
+Specialized codes contained in these packages help LAMMPS to perform well on the spectrum of architectures found in modern HPC platforms.
+Therefore, the very next question that arises is: what hardware is supported by these packages?

-> ## Supported hardwares
+> ## Supported hardware
 >
 > | Hardware        | Accelerators                      |
 > | --------------- | --------------------------------- |